csc-training/node-level-optimization/docs/05-memory-optimization.md

 - Modern CPUs try to predict data usage patterns and prefetch data to caches before it is actually needed
     - Can alleviate even compulsory misses
-- Typically implemented with
+- Prefetching can be requested also by software
-    - Hardware
+    - Compiler
-	- Software directives and intrinsinc functions (compiler and/or the programmer)
+	- Programmer via software directives and intrinsinc functions
+	- Difficult optimization:
+	    - Too early: cache is filled with unnecessary data
+		- Too late: CPU has to wait for the data

-# Data streaming
+# Non-temporal stores

-- With *write-allocate* policy data is always read before
+- With *write-allocate* policy, a write miss incurs a load from main memory
-- If data is going to be just written and not reused, some CPUs contain instructions for bypassing the cache by writing directly into the memory with *streaming stores*
+- If data is going to be just written and not reused, some CPUs contain instructions for bypassing the cache by writing directly into the memory with *non-temporal stores*
-- Streaming stores can be used via pragmas, compiler options, or intrinsincs
+- Non-temporal stores can be used via pragmas, compiler options, or intrinsincs
     - `omp simd nontemporal(list)` (OpenMP 5.0)
+	- Possible benefits depend a lot on application, and misuse can degragade performance
+    - Hardware may also recognize access pattern and switch into non-temporal stores

 # Summary